 Note that this is still in UTC

-For example, the following Salesforce conditions will cause a new version to be captured by GRAX while the LastModifiedDate and SystemModstamp fields remain unchanged between versions:
+For example, the following Salesforce conditions cause a new version to be captured by GRAX while the LastModifiedDate and SystemModstamp fields remain unchanged between versions:

 Additionally, here are some examples of GRAX behaviors that can also produce duplicate records - at least at the Salesforce data level:

 Now that History Stream is turned on, you're ready to make use of your data in other systems.
-We've architected this feature to support any type of data lake or analytics platform with minimal effort.
+We've built this feature to support any type of data lake or analytics platform with minimal effort.
 In the GRAX Training Library you'll find screencasts showing you how to integrate with some of the most popular targets for History Stream data: